 Many different circumstances surround EI applications and the rules on benefits.
-HRSDC always tries to be fair, but you might not agree with a decision.
+Service Canada always tries to be fair, but you might not agree with a decision.
 You may want to talk about this to an EI officer.
 This will give you the opportunity to offer any new information you may have, and will also clarify any questions surrounding the decision.

-If you still want to appeal, you must write to your local HRSDC office stating clearly what decision(s) you disagree with and why you feel the decision is/are incorrect.
+If you still want to appeal, you must write to your local Service Canada Centre stating clearly what decision(s) you disagree with and why you feel the decision is/are incorrect.
 This must be done within 30 days of receiving the EI decision.
 Don't forget to include your SIN on any additional information you supply.

-For further information on the Appeals process, contact your local HRSDC office or see our brochure entitled Employment Insurance: Appealing a decision, available from any HRSDC office.
+For further information on the Appeals process, visit our Web site ei-ae.gc.ca or contact your local Service Canada Centre or see our brochure entitled Employment Insurance: Appealing a Decision, available from any Service Canada Centre.